rickcentralcontrolcom/geo-rct-methodology/Central_Control_Geo_RCT_Whitepaper.md

 Sales is the preferred KPI as it directly measures iROAS, customer acquisition cost (CAC), and cost per acquisition (CPA), all metrics that should reflect true incrementality.
 Other outcomes such as foot traffic, search activity, web visitation, and brand lift can also be measured, but should be measured with RCT to know if the ads are having a true causal effect.

 Critically, ensure you have reliable KPI data that aligns with the experimental structure.
 For geographic experiments, postal codes in customer databases are ideal — no device graphs, tracking pixels, or clean rooms required.
 Whether from first-party CRM systems or partner panels, ZIP codes easily roll up to most standard geographic units, allowing straightforward determination of whether each customer belonged to test or control groups at the time of conversion.
+That doesn't work with non-standard geographic units such as lat/long radial or hexagonal zones.

 **EXPERIMENT UNIT: GEOGRAPHIC REGIONS**

-That doesn't work with custom units such as radial or hexagonal zones.
 In RCTs, "experiment units" are the smallest entities to which treatment is independently applied and which are subject to randomization.
 For advertising, these could be individuals, devices, households, or geographic regions.

-As explained in our article "Advertisers seeking accurate ROAS should use large-scale, randomized geo tests," user- and household-level targeting provides false precision.
+As explained in Central Control's article "Advertisers seeking accurate ROAS should use large-scale, randomized geo tests," user- and household-level targeting provides false precision.
 User-level tracking accuracy has generally been overstated by vendors, and Apple's App Tracking Transparency (ATT) and Safari browser have further degraded online tracking capabilities.

 The internet's promise of 1:1 targeting was never fully realized.
 Cookies are inherently unstable, regularly deleted and lacking persistent identity.
 Industry responded with complex identity graphs and clean rooms.
-Users pushed back with ad blockers, while governments enacted privacy laws like GDPR.
+Users pushed back with ad blockers, while governments enacted privacy laws such as GDPR.
 As a result, when marketers attempt to match campaign-exposed audiences to first-party outcome data, match rates typically range from 50-60% or less.

 Even at 80%, this introduces too much noise to reliably detect typical advertising effects of 1-5% with statistical confidence.